 Full disclosure, we do not get paid by Google to recommend BigQuery, our data engineers and developers simply think this is the best tool in the market right now.

 Performance: How’s this for speed, you can process 35 billion rows of data in 10 seconds.
 In other words, plenty!
-Good-bye performance issues with Data Studio or other data visualization platforms, your broadband speed will be the limiting factor when loading Data Studio reports that draw on tables in BigQuery.
+Good-bye performance issues with Looker Studio (formerly Data Studio) or other data visualisation platforms, your broadband speed will be the limiting factor when loading Looker Studio reports that draw on tables in BigQuery.

-Integrations with your existing stack: Obviously agencies typically already work with the Google suite of tools like Data Studio and Sheets and the integrations are seamless for all major data visualization tools like Tableau, Looker, PowerBI.
-But there’s more, BigQuery also integrates with leading data pipeline tools like Funnel and even with purpose built two-way data pipelines like Shape ADI that allow you to push optimization changes back to the popular ad networks (here’s a PPC Hero blog post with more on that).
+Integrations with your existing stack: Obviously agencies typically already work with the Google suite of tools like Looker Studio and Sheets and the integrations are seamless for all major data visualisation tools like Tableau, Looker, PowerBI.
+But there’s more, BigQuery also integrates with leading data pipeline tools like Funnel and even with purpose built two-way data pipelines like Shape ADI that allow you to push optimisation changes back to the popular ad networks (here’s a PPC Hero blog post with more on that).

 Reliable: BigQuery runs on the Google Cloud Platform and it has an industry leading uptime SLA of 99.99% meaning your data is always safe, replicated and accessible 24/7.
 Again, if there is an issue your broadband speed is the most likely culprit.
 As the performance levels above indicate this is an enterprise level product and most agencies will be barely scratching the surface of what BigQuery is built for.